oraclechinaappdev/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 - Oracle Public Cloud Service account including Developer Cloud Service (Check with instructor if you don't have one)

+### Accomplishment ###
+- Through this lab, you will have a chance to create a new project and clone the java application repository of loyalty management.
+We will use it for CI/CD on Java Application.

 ----

 #### Create Oracle Developer Cloud Service project ####